-Appearance: Made from Pre-ming Longjing Qunti Leaves, This high-grade black tea is slim in shape and is twisted after tea-rolling, each leaf is of high integrity and measures between 2.5-3.5cm in length.
+Appearance: Made from Pre-ming Longjing Qunti Leaves, This high-grade black tea is slim in shape and twisted after tea rolling, each leaf is of high integrity and measures between 2.5-3.5cm in length.
 The leaves are hand-picked before Qingming, the overall color of the tea is black with a slight golden line which is the color of authentic premium Westlake Black Longjing tea.
 Mixed with Late Autumn Golden Osmanthus Fragans, this tea has a distinctively elegant appearance.

 Aroma: Made during the middle of the spring harvest, this tea has a light refreshing sweet aroma like a spring breeze on a sunny morning.
 The smell is like red plum plus Osmanthus floral scent.

 Taste: The flavor is floral sweet, and light taste.
 The tea scent and floral sweetness are mixed in a harmonious way that will linger in your mouth for a long while.